HEC to introduce online system for degree verification

-LAHORE: The Higher Education Commission (HEC) has decided to introduce online system for degree verification.
+Islamabad - The Higher Education Commission has decided to introduce online system for degree verification.

 The purpose of the new system is to ease the matters regarding verification of degrees.

-According to the current system of HEC, the degrees are being verified from Karachi, Quetta and Lahore’s regional offices whereas it will soon be made online all around Pakistan.
+According to the current system of HEC, the degrees are being verified from the Karachi, Quetta and Lahore regional offices whereas it will soon be made online all across the country.

-Students will upload their degrees after scanning it in HEC’s online system which will be linked to National Database and Regulation Authority (Nadra).
+Students will upload their degrees after scanning it through HEC’s online system which will be linked to National Database and Regulation Authority (NADRA).

 In the first step, the student’s identity will be verified.

-However; a student’s degree will fail to get verify if the details of his degree programme is not there in the register.
+However, a student’s degree will fail to get verified if the details of his degree programme are not in the register.